 Thursday 30 August 2018

-Vikas is now performing well and is working hard to have a bright future.
-Save the Children with its commitment for “Every Last Child” aspires that every child, particularly those in vulnerable situations like Vikas must also get a chance to attend formal education.
-School and their social milieu must provide them a healthy and conducive environment so that these children don’t drop-out from school and succumb to harsh realities of life in the village.
+Vikas is now performing well.
+Save the Children with its commitment to “Every Last Child” aspires that they all must get a chance to attend formal education.
+School and their social milieu must provide them with a conducive environment so that these children don’t succumb to the harsh realities of life.